 American Girl is turning their flagship store into a place where girls and their dolls can bond and create memories together.
 This is a store they want families to visit long after the star of the show, the doll, is purchased.

 This short list demonstrates the new ways of thinking about the role of the store in the marketing mix.
 It meets consumers needs, conforming to their lifestyle instead of conforming to the brand’s established business operations.

-In the coming weeks MJD, along with FRCH Design Worldwide, will explore some micro-concepts that, in aggregate, can help push back on the “Amazon Effect” and help retailers reinvent themselves.
+In the coming weeks, MJD will explore some micro-concepts that, in aggregate, can help push back on the “Amazon Effect” and help retailers reinvent themselves.

 Areas of focus will include: